dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/freshness.md

 <VersionBlock firstVersion="1.7">

-Source freshness is calculated for all tables by default.

 If a source has a `freshness:` block, dbt will attempt to calculate freshness for that source:
 - If a `loaded_at_field` is provided, dbt will calculate freshness via a select query (behavior prior to v1.7).